skyflowapi/skyflow-js/README.md

 For non-PCI use-cases, retrieving data from the vault and revealing it in the browser can be done either using the SkyflowID's or tokens as described below

 - ### Using Skyflow tokens
-    For retrieving using tokens, use the `detokenize(records)` method.
+    In order to retrieve data from your vault using tokens that you have previously generated for that data, you can use the `detokenize(records)` method.
 The records parameter takes a JSON object that contains `records` to be fetched as shown below.

 ```javascript
 const records = {